IceRaptor/BTDevNotes/Modeling.md

 - Object seems to align to its armature
 - https://github.com/egtwobits/mesh_mesh_align_plus

+- For mechbay, aligning pivot to joint and then rotating the pivot seems to work fine.
+- This doesn't seem to work as nicely in combat, where the objects tend to get shifted.
+- Mechbay seems to ONLY care about alignment?
+HOW?

+- You MUST untick 'Always Deform' under advanced in the Skin modifier, when changing the pivot location.
+You MUST then re-enable it, or the mechbay will deform.
+Off = combat, on = mechbay. you MUST export the parts with it on!

 # Regular Vehicle Import Workflow

 Largely from Transient and Shade.
 DO NOT COVER VTOLS